Not Ready to Make Nice: Critical reception

 "Not Ready to Make Nice" received universal acclaim from contemporary music critics of publications like Allmusic, Entertainment Weekly, Rolling Stone and USA Today.
 The song has been praised by these critics for being a statement in which the band does not regret Maines' anti-Bush statement.
-Allmusic reviewer Stephen Thomas Erlewine said the following about "Not Ready to Make Nice" that "Given the controversy of 2003, the conscious distancing from country makes sense — and given songs like the defiant 'Not Ready to Make Nice', the Dixie Chicks don't sound like they're in retreat on Taking the Long Way; they merely sound like they're being themselves."
+Allmusic reviewer Stephen Thomas Erlewine wrote that "Given the controversy of 2003, the conscious distancing from country makes sense — and given songs like the defiant 'Not Ready to Make Nice', the Dixie Chicks don't sound like they're in retreat on Taking the Long Way; they merely sound like they're being themselves."
 Entertainment Weekly music reviewer David Browne said that "If you wonder whether they have regrets about the incident, 'Not Ready to Make Nice' makes it clear they don't.
 When Maines gets to the part about all the death threats, her voice rises and the strings well up; it's a true pop-money-shot moment."
 Rolling Stone music reviewer Barry Walters commented the following about the song, "Rather than try to forget about singer Natalie Maines' anti-Bush remarks of 2003 -- which landed them in hot water with a lot of station program directors -- the threesome declares it's still 'Not Ready to Make Nice'."
 USA Today music reviewer Brian Mansfield commented the following about the song, "They're 'Not Ready to Make Nice' with the yahoos who threatened their lives over an offhanded comment.
-So give the Chicks credit for sticking to their guns, and give them more for getting on with life."
+So give the Dixie Chicks credit for sticking to their guns, and give them more for getting on with life."
+PopMatters said, "This is not to say that Taking the Long Way is a record of vindication; rather, it’s one of melancholy, veiled rage and, more than anything, disbelief.
+“How in the world can the words that I said / Send somebody so over the edge / That they’d write me a letter sayin’ that I’d better shut up and sing / Or my life will be over”, Maines howls in the controversial and largely ignored-by-radio first single, “Not Ready to Make Nice”, where producer Rick Rubin strips away everything but guitar and Maines’ surprisingly tenuous voice, as he’s done with a few other guys you might know.
+There’s an undercurrent of distrust over the war, sure, but they leave the specifics on Iraq alone, having already said their piece pretty loudly.
+The focus is more on that exile, the death threats, the astoundingly (if predictably) bombastic response they got from country radio and its notoriously red-leaning fans.
+“I’m through with doubt, there’s nothing left for me to figure out / I paid a price, and I’ll keep paying”, Maines goes on, with a calculated but somewhat weary sense of defiance.
+“It’s too late to make it right”, she continues, “I probably wouldn’t if I could”."
+Amazon called the song "defiant" and said that the Chicks "still smart over the backlash from their 2003 Bushwhacking."
+The Austin Chronicle said that the song "reacts to the uproar over Maines’ comments about President Bush with remarkable potency".
+E!
+Online said that the song "[rings] with defiance".
+Stylus Magazine said, "there’s plenty of defiance to be found throughout, on the already-infamous single “Not Ready to Make Nice”".
+Blender stated, "On the first single, 'Not Ready to Make Nice,' written by the band and Dan Wilson, Maines sings, 'Forgive, sounds good / Forget, I'm not sure I could.'
+[Taking the Long Way] has some of what was missing from Home: fire, ugliness, resentment.
+'Not Ready to Make Nice' works not because Maines sounds righteous, but because she sounds bitter: 'It's too late to make it right / I probably wouldn't if I could,' she sings; this isn't about Bush, it's about pride."
 The Village Voices Pazz & Jop annual critics' poll voted "Not Ready to Make Nice" as the eighth best single of 2006.